Blogs/Technology

 Flutter rebuilds widgets more often than you'd think, especially if you’re not careful.
 If a widget isn’t going to change, mark it as const.
 This tells Flutter, “Hey, this widget doesn’t need rebuilding, just reuse it.”
 It might seem like a tiny change, but it helps avoid a chain reaction of rebuilds that can slow your UI down.

 Take a simple Text() or Icon() if the content isn’t dynamic, adding const makes rendering more efficient.
 Over time, especially in larger apps, this can lead to noticeably smoother performance and lower resource usage.
+Interactive features such as Drag and Drop in Flutter also benefit from efficient rebuild handling, keeping the UI responsive during complex gestures.
+Choosing the right Flutter UI libraries can further enhance performance and development efficiency.
 It’s a low-effort win that every dev should make a habit of.

 5. Implement Lazy Loading with ListView.builder